 What other Laws could affect liability for Cyclists?

 - A bicyclist can’t cut off another biker rider or car driver in passing or making a turn.

-- If a cyclist is on the road in the evening or at night when it is darkness or visibility is affected, there are expected to have a bike lamp.
-It is an offense subject to ticketing.
+- If a cyclist is on the road in the evening or at night when it is dark or visibility is affected, there are expected to have a bike lamp. it is an offense subject to ticketing.
 Failure to have and use a bike lamp could again affect a negligence claim by or against a vehicle driver.

 Can a Bicyclist be criminally charged while riding a bike for being intoxicated?

 Yes.
-Maryland DUI and DWI law apply to anyone operating a vehicle, not just cars and trucks.
+Maryland DUI and DWI laws apply to anyone operating a vehicle, not just cars and trucks.
 Since bicycles are considered vehicles, anyone intoxicated while using them could face criminal and civil penalties.